Top 10 Reasons to Live in Canada

 2. Lower tuition fees

-Yes, as an international student you will still pay more than Canadians for the same course, but that same course in another country, such as the United States, Australia or United Kingdom, would likely cost even more.
+Yes, as an international student you will still pay more than Canadians for the same course, but that same course in another country, such as the USA, would likely cost even more.
 Also, see point #1 above – not only are you paying less in Canada, you’re also earning.

 You won’t be alone.
 There are more than half a million international students in Canada.
 They each have a story.
 You will come across them everywhere, and they understand your day-to-day concerns — they’ve had those same concerns too.